k21971/EvilHack/doc/evilhack-changelog.md

   and the player already has that intrinsic
 - Fix: monsters not curing themselves of sickness/disease as they should, other adjustments to muse.c
+- Some more formatting tweaks to muse.c, fix for reflection_skip